-- 6 Remember to show your TA your calibration curve and measured [Cu2+] concentration of your solutions for Part B and C. Your TA will manually grade the results and enter your score into WebAssign. - 7 Before leaving, enter your results in the InLab assignment.
+- 7 Before leaving, enter your results in the In-Lab assignment.
 If all results are scored as correct, log out.
-If not all results are correct, try to find the error or consult with your teaching assistant.
+If not all results are correct, try to find the error or consult with your lab instructor.
 When all results are correct, note them and log out of WebAssign.
-The InLab assignment must be completed by the end of the lab period.
-If additional time is required, please consult with your teaching assistant.
+The In-Lab assignment must be completed by the end of the lab period.
+If additional time is required, please consult with your lab instructor.